 As the IT world sees a growing number of cloud-native applications reshaping software portfolios for enterprises, users tend to deploy their clusters across locations, geographies, and clouds.
 Against this backdrop, KubeSphere has undergone a significant upgrade to address the pressing need of users with its brand-new multi-cluster feature.

 With KubeSphere, users can manage the infrastructure underneath, such as adding or deleting clusters.
-Heterogeneous clusters deployed on any infrastructure (e.g. Amazon EKS and Google Kubernetes Engine) can be managed in a unified way.
+Heterogeneous clusters deployed on any infrastructure (for example, Amazon EKS and Google Kubernetes Engine) can be managed in a unified way.
 This is made possible by a central control plane of KubeSphere with two efficient management approaches available.

 - Solo.
 Independently deployed Kubernetes clusters can be maintained and managed together in KubeSphere container platform.